 The letter to yourself.

-The following three questions can help you to consciously strengthen your mental health during grief.
+The following three power questions – which I will now present to you – can help you to consciously and sustainably strengthen your mental health during grief.

 What is good for me?